puhitaku/ArnoldPy/README.md

-PynoldC
+ArnoldPy
 =======
 *An ArnoldC translator / executor written in Python3*

-The purpose of this repo is just to build an implementation of ArnoldC in Python3.
+The purpose of this repo is just to build an implementation of ArnoldC in Python 3.

 It's not completed to develop and I'm a beginner of Python so please feel free to issue problems or to send me pull requests.

+This was formerly called "PynoldC" and now it's renamed to "ArnoldPy".

 ### Progress of this project